Capture the case.

 Log a case, create an operative-report draft, or paste a note you already wrote.

 UNIRA connects case logging, operative documentation, billing review, analytics, and surgical reference around one record you control.
-Every case adds context.
-Every workflow becomes more relevant to your work.
+Each case adds context, helping you uncover patterns, understand your progress, and make clearer decisions throughout your surgical career.

 Academic or private.
 Employed or independent.
 Early-career or established.
-Every surgeon still has to document operations, understand billing, track productivity, review outcomes, and find reliable answers.
+Every operation creates useful context across documentation, billing, productivity, outcomes, and the questions you ask.

 Log a case, create an operative-report draft, or paste a note you already wrote.